akhilrajs/PDF_TOOLS/README.md

 # PDF_TOOLS
-This is a open source project to deal with pdfs their merging, splitting, decryoting ,etc .
+This is a project to deal with pdfs their merging, splitting, decryoting ,etc .

  # Use the PDF tools.exe for running the program in   Windows